New Jersey DWI Attorney John Menzel

 How Can a DWI in New Jersey Impact a Professional License?

-If someone with a professional license was charged with a DWI in New Jersey, the impact to their professional license will depend on their profession.
-For example, if that individual is an airplane pilot, they would have to report the incident twice.
+If someone with a professional license is charged with DWI in New Jersey, the impact to their professional license will depend on their profession.
+For example, if that individual is an airplane pilot, they would have an affirmative duty to report the incident twice.
 Under 14 C.F.R.
 61.15, all pilots must send a Notification Letter to the Federal Aviation Administration’s Security and Investigations Division, within 60 calendar days of the effective date of an alcohol and/or drug related conviction or administrative action.
-They would have to report it to the FAA as part of their medical examination certification.
+They would also have to report it to the FAA as part of their medical examination certification.
 This will likely lead to some rehabilitative action.
 Similar requirements apply for persons applying to the U.S. Coast Guard to captain or pilot a vessel.
-One profession that gets hit hard in terms of oversight is nursing.
-Nurses that get charged and ultimately convicted with a DWI go through very serious battery of vehicle rehabilitative measures, which can include seeing a counselor, attending AA and whatever else the board of nursing determines is appropriate.
-These actions, of course, can be challenged, but a great deal of deference is given to the boards.

-For other professionals, such as lawyers or doctors, there is very little effect unless it impacts the the actual practice of law or medicine.
 A DWI conviction can become significant when applying for admission to the bar, but if there is a showing of rehabilitative effort, it’s a small hurdle that can be usually overcome.
 Those licensed as commercial drivers face a one-year revocation of their commercial driver’s license [“CDL”] endorsement for a first offense and life for a second offense.
 In most states, “life” means 10 years.
 But in New Jersey, “life” means life.

 John Menzel, J.D.